Mumbai: Trains stranded for 3 hours as overhead wire snaps at Masjid

-The series of mishaps on CR continued as the overhead electrification (OHE) cable broke near Masjid around 6.51 am, due to which long-distance trains had to wait for hours before they could leave CST
+The overhead electrification (OHE) cable broke near Masjid around 6.51 am on Sunday, due to which long-distance trains had to wait for hours before they could leave CST

 Central Railway’s (CR) miseries continued on Sunday as an overhead electrification (OHE) wire snapped at Masjid station, leading to many long-distance trains being delayed by more than three hours.
 Local trains were also running late by at least half an hour.

 An overcrowded platform at Thane station.
 Local trains were running nearly 25 minutes late and due to the mega block, the few services that were operational were packed with passengers.
 Pic/Sameer Markande

 The OHE wire broke around 6.51 am between Masjid, the station next to CST, meaning Down long-distance trains scheduled to leave the Terminus for outstation destinations couldn’t leave the station.
 The hold-up lasted at least three hours, leaving passengers at subsequent suburban stations stranded.

 Abbasi Gazali, a Kurla resident who was going to Ratnagiri with his sister, told mid-day while waiting at the station, “We are to board the Mandovi Express that was scheduled to depart from Dadar station at 7.30 am.
 We have been waiting here for more than three hours, but the train has not arrived.”

 mid-day’s September 19 report on CR’s maintenance woes

 Although the fault was resolved by 10.30 am, the confusion persisted till 2 pm.
 Sameer Pej, another passenger who had come all the way from Silvassa to board the Mumbai CST-Howrah Superfast Express that was scheduled to depart from Dadar at 11.19 am, said, “I have been waiting for an hour for my train to arrive.
 The stationmaster told me it would arrive soon.”